 Note: The NSW Department of Local Government identifies the target group 'older people' in their Social and Community Planning and Reporting Guidelines (p.
 15) as Aboriginal people aged 45 years and older and non-Aboriginal people as 55 and over.
 However, as noted in Joseph (2006) many people over 50 do not identify themselves with the term 'older' and this highlights the risk of stereotyping 'older people'.

-For building standards refer to People places: a guide for public library buildings in NSW, available in the Public Library Services section of the State Library website.
+For building standards refer to People places: a guide for public library buildings in NSW at: